Jazz Department

 Programs dedicated to young jazz professionals and music school students

-We offer a variety of training programs in jazz piano, jazz vocals, jazz guitar, jazz double bass, jazz drums, and jazz saxophone designed for musicians already pursuing professional careers or enrolled in graduate programs, as well as for young students aspiring to enter these fields.
+We offer a variety of training programs in jazz piano, jazz vocals, jazz guitar, jazz double bass, cello jazz, jazz drums, and jazz saxophone designed for musicians already pursuing professional careers or enrolled in graduate programs, as well as for young students aspiring to enter these fields.
 These programs are in keeping with the School’s tradition of teaching excellence and include:

 An internationally renowned teaching team